CleanroomMC/cleanroom-website/docs/groovy-script/groovy/numbers.md

 #### Underscores

-For readability you can use underscores in any position besides the first to act as readability enhancers.
+For readability, you can use underscores in any position besides the first to act as readability enhancers.

 ```groovy:no-line-numbers
 def million1 = 1000000